Wildfire west of HilliardWildfire west of Hilliard

 Smoke from the 1,000-acre wildfire near Bostwick climbs into the sky on Sunday, April 19, 2026, as crews battle the blaze. | Florida Forest Service

-Three wildfires are reported in Nassau County.
+Three wildfires were reported in Nassau County.
 A 500-acre blaze near Connor-Nelson Road in West Hilliard is now 75% contained.
 A 100-acre fire just east of that one is 30% contained, while a 1-acre fire is almost totally contained north of that community, the forest service said.

 This Florida Forest Service map indicates burn bans throughout North Florida. | Florida Forest Service